Neymar quits PSG to sign for Saudi Arabia's Al-Hilal

 Paris (AFP) – Brazil forward Neymar has signed for Saudi Arabia's Al-Hilal from Paris Saint-Germain, the clubs announced on Tuesday, joining Cristiano Ronaldo and Karim Benzema as the latest big name lured to the oil-rich Gulf state.

-"I am here in Saudi Arabia, I am Hilali," Neymar said in a video posted to Al Hilal's social media accounts.
+"I am here in Saudi Arabia, I am Hilali," said Neymar, who has penned a two-year deal, in a video posted to Al Hilal's social media accounts.

 "It is always difficult to say goodbye to an amazing player like Neymar, one of the best players in the world," said PSG president Nasser Al-Khelaifi in a statement from the French champions.